vicramon/ember-tutorial/app/views/chapters/introduction.md

 Welcome to Vic Ramon's Ember Tutorial.
 I'm Vic Ramon, and you can think of me as your Ember sherpa.

 My intent with this guide is to provide enough instruction on how to use Ember that you can start writing your own apps when you're done.
 I have aimed for my writing to be simple, friendly and concicse.
-Only you, dear reader, will know if I have achieved these goals, so don't hesitate to send me [feedback](mailto:vic@viramon.com).
+Only you will know if I have achieved these goals, so don't hesitate to send me [feedback](mailto:vic@viramon.com).

-Throughout this tutorial I provide links to the Ember documentation.
-I recommend that you follow these links and explore the Ember docs.
-You will be spending a bit of time there so it's best to familiarize yourself with them.

 ## What is Ember JS